facelessuser/pymdown-extensions/docs/src/markdown/extensions/superfences.md

     ```

 We can also wrap line numbers with with a link and anchor them so you can click line numbers and be taken to said line
 number.
-To do this, `anchorlinenos` must be enabled and then a prefix should be provided via `lineanchors`, just like
+To do this, `anchor_linenums` must be enabled and then a prefix should be provided via `line_anchors`, just like
-`linespans`, `lineanchors` will produce an ID in the form `prefix-x-y` where `x` is a unique number for the code block
+`line_spans`, `line_anchors` will produce an ID in the form `prefix-x-y` where `x` is a unique number for the code block
 and `y` is the line number.
-If you wish to not have the line anchors clickable, and just have the anchors inserted,
+If you wish to not have the line numbers clickable, and just have the anchors inserted,
-you can omit enabling `anchorlinenos`.
+you can omit enabling `anchor_linenums`.

 === "Config"